Huang Yihang

 Huang Yihang (黄一航 (黃一航, Huáng Yīháng); born May 30, 2002) is a Chinese pair skater.
-With his skating partner Zhang Jiaxuan, he is the 2024 Chinese national champion, the 2023 Chinese national silver medalist, the 2022 Chinese national bronze medalist, the 2024–25 Junior Grand Prix Final champion, and a two-time ISU Junior Grand Prix gold medalist.
+With his skating partner Zhang Jiaxuan, he is the 2024 Chinese national champion and the 2026 CS Nebelhorn Trophy bronze medalist.
+On the junior level, he is the 2024–25 Junior Grand Prix Final champion and a two-time ISU Junior Grand Prix gold medalist.

 With former skating partner, Wang Yuchen, he is the 2020 Cup of China silver medalist, the 2020 Chinese junior national champion, and placed in the top eight at the 2020 World Junior Championships.

 Personal life

 Huang was born on May 30, 2002, in Qiqihar, Heilongjiang, China.

 He looks up to Olympic champion pair team, Sui/Han.